-However, it is strongly recommended that you call Steve or Pam if there is any uncertainty about the Restricted Pool designation of a particular video.
+it is strongly recommended that you call Steve or Pam if there is any uncertainty about the Restricted Pool designation of a video.

 Sports items will often be heavily restricted.
-Many have NO ARCHIVE restrictions, very often 48 hours but also 15 days or some exact date.
+Many have NO ARCHIVE restrictions, very often 48 hours but also 15 days or a specific date.
 As a rule, golf, tennis, cricket and motorcycling are heavily restricted.
-Also US hockey - stories about hockey can be used till the end of the current hockey season.
-Soccer matches are often restricted, we can use video of soccer practice / press conferences.
+Stories about U.S. hockey (NHL) can be used until the end of the current hockey season.
+Soccer matches are often restricted, but we can use video of soccer practice / press conferences.